Call for Creative Work

 Questions can be directed to firstname.lastname@example.org.
 Please use the form below to submit all submissions by December 15th, 2018.
 If possible, please include a sample of a past work(s) presented or displayed.
 Please include in your submission:a title, your institutional affiliation, department, degree, and a CV.
 In addition, please list the length of your performance (5 or 10 minutes) as well as any needs that your piece requires (i.e. wall dimensions, floor space, microphone, projector, etc).
 We hope that all artists can be present at this event, but it is not required.
 All submissions will be reviewed anonymously by a committee of UWM graduate student organizers.

-The twelfth annual Midwest Interdisciplinary Graduate Conference is supported by the Center for 21st Century Studies, the College of Letters and Sciences, the Graduate School, the Office of Student Affairs, and the Department of English at the University of Wisconsin – Milwaukee.
+The fourteenth annual Midwest Interdisciplinary Graduate Conference is supported by the Center for 21st Century Studies, the College of Letters and Sciences, the Graduate School, the Office of Research, Student Affairs, and the Department of English at the University of Wisconsin – Milwaukee.